pixelbutler/pixelbutler/README.md

 > Fast, simple, low-res framebuffer rendering: _at your service_.

-pixelbutler boasts both a Canvas and WebGL renderer.
+pixelbutler features both a Canvas and WebGL renderer.
 The canvas rendering ensures clean upscaling with 100% crispy pixels while the WebGL renderer runs easily at 60 FPS in high resolutions.
 Works great on modern mobile devices, too.